Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Introduction

 \new{ We identify actionable strategies for community moderators, using IPTW and DID causal inference methods to control for confounding factors including the topic and size of communities (\sect\ref{sec:iptw_did}). } We show that communities with fewer than 5 daily posts+comments per moderator use $2.5\times$ more positive language to describe their mods as communities with $20\times$ more posts+comments per mod.
 Yet our findings do not suggest that more strict moderation improves perception of moderators; in fact, for most types of communities, a 3 percentage point increase in removed content is associated with a 9pp increase in negative language used to describe mods, although news-sharing communities are a notable exception to this trend (\sect\ref{subsec:modteam_size_actions}).
 We \new{measure the impact of} adding different types of moderators to a community, and find that moderators who are also active community members before and during their tenure as moderators are most strongly associated with improved perceptions of mods (\sect\ref{subsec:mod_engagement}).

 We discuss the limitations of our methods, and identify key areas for future work (\sect\ref{sec:discussion}).
-We make our models, datasets, and code public\footnote{Contact the first author for more information.} to enable further research on this important topic.
+We make our models, datasets, and code public\footnote{Please contact the authors for additional information.} to enable further research on this important topic.